 The Company uses interest rate derivatives to swap the vast majority of its variable interest rate commercial loans to fixed interest rates.
-The interest rate derivatives are designated as cash flow hedges and the variable interest rate on the commercial loans held by the Company are linked to LIBOR.

-The Company has completed an amendment to both the loan and swap agreements to provide for the replacement of LIBOR, with SONIA plus a credit adjustment spread resulting in the net cash flow of the Company being materially the same as if LIBOR had continued and that the current hedge effectiveness continues.
+The interest rate derivatives are designated as cash flow hedges and the variable interest rate on the commercial loans held by the Company are linked to SONIA for the replacement of LIBOR since 31 December 2021, resulting in the net cash flow of the Company being materially the same as if LIBOR had continued and that the current hedge effectiveness continues.

-See note 13 for more information regarding the use of interest rate swaps.
+See note 16 for more information regarding the use of interest rate swaps.